AdedayoWilliams09/nodejs-calculator-app/README.md

 ## 📝 Notes

 * Ensure you are running **Node.js v14+** (supports ES modules).
-* Results of each calculation are appended to `calculations.txt`.
+* Results of each calculation are appended to `calculations.txt` as JSON.
 * Exit the app anytime by selecting **option 7**.

 ---